My travails

 Marcia thinks she caught a cold that led to pneumonia when she was in the hospital for her SVT thing where her heart races.
 They kept her overnight because she had some sort of elevated enzyme.
 Or something.
 It cleared up right away, and she was discharged the next day, March 18.
 But a few days later she caught a bad cold, and then pneumonia.
 She’s still coughing 62 days later!
 But thank God she’s a lot better because….

 I had a lower back pain come on at least two weeks ago.
-I kept thinking it would get better, but last night it became agonizing.
+I kept thinking it would get better, but last night (May 17, 2025) it became agonizing.
 I have never been in so much pain, tossing and turning and unable to get comfortable.

 I went to urgent care this morning, and they said to go to the hospital.
 So I did.
 They checked my urine, took a CT scan, and didn’t find anything.
 They loaded me up with prescriptions including gabapentin, morphine, lidocaine patch, and valium.
 We’ll see.
 My back hurts as of this writing.

 And as a result I didn’t go see Lois today.
 I’ve been going to the Highlands to see her most days.
 Lately I’ve been sticking one of Marcia’s airpods in her ear and playing music.
 She can’t hear for shit, so we don’t really talk much.
-I’m afraid she nearing the end of her days.
+I’m afraid she is nearing the end of her days.
 Me too.

 It just got resurrected!